-19. CONTINGENT LIABILITY
+20. CONTINGENT LIABILITY

 Birchcliff's 2006 income tax filings were reassessed by the Canada Revenue Agency (the "CRA") in 2011 (the "Reassessment").
-The Reassessment was based on the CRA's position that the tax pools available to Veracel Inc. ("Veracel"), prior to its amalgamation with Birchcliff, ceased to be available to Veracel after Birchcliff and Veracel amalgamated on May 31, 2005.
-The Veracel tax pools in dispute totalled \$39.3 million, which includes approximately \$16.2 million in non-capital losses, \$15.6 million in scientific research and experimental development expenditures and \$7.5 million in investment tax credits.
+The Reassessment was based on the CRA's position that the tax pools available to

+Veracel Inc. ("Veracel"), prior to its amalgamation with Birchcliff, ceased to be available to Veracel after Birchcliff and Veracel amalgamated on May 31, 2005.
+The Veracel tax pools in dispute totalled \$39.3 million.
 Birchcliff appealed the Reassessment to the Tax Court of Canada (the "Trial Court") and the trial of that appeal occurred in November 2013.
 On October 1, 2015, the Trial Court issued its decision (the "Trial Decision") and dismissed Birchcliff's appeal on the basis of the general anti-avoidance rule contained in the Income Tax Act (Canada).
-Birchcliff appealed the Trial Decision to the Federal Court of Appeal.
-The appeal was head in January 2017 and the Corporation is currently awaiting a decision.
+The Trial Decision was rendered by a judge based on the written record and not by the judge who conducted the trial.
+As a result of the Trial Decision, Birchcliff recorded a non-cash deferred income tax expense in the amount of \$10.2 million in the fourth quarter of 2015.